Money 101 by step

 Budgeting & Saving

 Discussing the importance of a credit score, how to build positive credit, and how to borrow money responsibly.
-Plus, practical skills to prepare you for your first auto or student loan.
+Plus, practical skills to prepare you for your first auto or student loan and how to repay them responsibly.

 Investing: Stocks & crypto